Hackathon Events for Students, Teachers, and School Directors By: Galit Zamler

 After building models, they prepared pitches and presentations to present the projects.

-After a few hours, the school children gathered and the entrepreneurs presented their inventions.
+After a few hours, the school children gathered, and the entrepreneurs presented their inventions.
 Each school held an internal competition between the various groups.

-Computerized voting allowed each student to choose only two projects, by which two finalists were selected at each school.
+Digital voting allowed each student to choose only two projects, by which two finalists were selected at each school.

 The following projects were presented at the Ulpana: